 Monsieur had the bliss, he would probably call it misfortune, to be married twice.
 As brother of the Sun King it was his duty to marry in order to produce heirs to continue his line and to form political alliances.
 Both of Monsieur’s marriages were political, the first marriage allied France to England, the second smoothed the tensions at the borders along the Rhine.
 Here we shan’t focus too much about his life as married man, but more on the weddings itself.

-After Louis XIV wedded Marie-Thérèse d’Autriche in 1660, the time for his little brother to marry had come as well.
+After Louis XIV wedded Marie-Thérèse d’Autriche in 1660, the time for his little brother to marry came as well.

 There was no need to look at distant lands to find a bride, the bride already lived at the French court, but had until May 1660 little importance to anyone.
 Louis XIV himself did not like her much at all.
 He found her too thin, a poor relation, a bit too silly and not really attractive enough to wake his own interests.
 It was Henrietta of England, or as the French called her Henriette d’Angleterre.
 This Stuart princess spent most of her life thus far at the French court.
 Her mother was the sister of Louis XIII, her father the deposed Charles I, her brother Charles II a King without a Kingdom…. until 29 May in 1660.